 from where our vines grow today, on Cocoa Hill.

 Being a truly versatile variety and lending itself well to many different styles, we have aimed at making a wine in a fresh and fruit driven style.
 The wine has a lively bright colour with delicate aromas of passion fruit and litchis.
-The palate is vibrant with a soft acidity, leaving one with a concentrated aftertaste.
+The palate is vibrant with a refreshing acidity and flavours of tropical fruit.

-2021 was an excellent vintage for many producers in Stellenbosch.
+2022 was an excellent vintage for many producers in Stellenbosch.
 The winter was cold and wet and the ripening season was cool.
 This led to grapes ripening at lower sugar levels with higher natural acidities.
 The lower temperatures also preserved the more delicate flavor components in the Chenin Blanc during the ripening period.

 Fermentation and Ageing:

 This wine is made with grapes from two Chenin Blanc vineyards.
 The one vineyard is on Dornier whereas the other is situated in the Swartland area.
 The Stellenbosch wine was fermented in stainless-steel tanks and the Swartland wine in French oak barrels.
 Flavour and style specific yeast were used in order to obtain the desired fruit- and aroma characteristics.

 Being a wine with vibrant fruit it will pair well with fresh salads, light pasta dishes and grilled seafood, such as line fish and will accompany calamari and scallops very well.